windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 ## Slack or Discord

-Windmill uses [Discord](https://discord.com/invite/V7PM2YHsPB) for its community, but you could also build the same bot for [Slack](https://slack.com/).
+Windmill uses [Discord](https://discord.com/invite/V7PM2YHsPB) for its community, but you can also build the same bot for [Slack](https://slack.com/).
 For Slack, see the next section.

 ## Create an application on Discord Developer Portal